top of page

 • Mixed-grade teams compete at the highest grade level represented

-• Adult contact required for all teams (parent, teacher, or school administrator)
+• Adult contact required for all students under 18 years old

 STUDENT INFORMATION: